 You can see my example below of giving a native New Zealand Pīwakawaka (fantail) a twin.

 Now I have two identical layers.
-I clicked on the top layer.

-Step 2: Copying the Shape
+Step 2: Copy the Shape

 I’m working with two identical layers.
 So I still have another Pīwakawaka flying underneath the one I dragged across.

-Step 3: Moving the Shape
+Step 3: Move the Shape

 Step 4: Final Touches

 Sometimes the original area directly around the shape I moved doesn’t quite blend with the surroundings.

 The black tones directly around the Pīwakawaka here are a bit too dense.

 Usually, I use the spot healing tool to tidy up these areas.
 But the healing brush can be just as effective.

 Like all post-production techniques, using the patch tool becomes more manageable (and faster) with practice.